 Another study, published in 2021, indicates that Arctic warming can disturb the circular pattern of the polar vortex.
 Usually, a stable polar vortex is centered farther north, and the cold air typically moves from west to east.
 However, a disrupted polar vortex may act in a wavy pattern, causing a stretching of the vortex which enables extremely cold air to flow away from Europe but down to Asia or North America in the past two months.

 While scientists are still trying to confirm whether global warming can indeed make the polar vortex more unstable, extreme temperature fluctuations or extreme weather events over the world seem to have been exacerbated in recent years.
 Therefore, more ambitious, effective measures to mitigate climate change induced by human activities are indeed warranted.

-Recent studies have indicated that extremely cold waves are deadlier than extremely heat waves.
-Living in extreme cold-weather is often hard for people, especially vulnerable groups such as the elderly, women, children, migrants, refugees, and poor persons.
-How to adapt to living in extremely cold places remain a challenge for many people.
+Recent studies have indicated that extreme cold waves are deadlier than extreme heat waves.
+Living in extreme cold weather is often hard for people, especially vulnerable groups such as the elderly, women, children, migrants, refugees, and poor persons.
+How to adapt to living in extremely cold places remains a challenge for many people.

-The Centers for Disease Control and Prevention and the National Center for Environmental Health, USA has released a prevention guide to promote your personal health and safety in extreme cold-weather conditions.
-This guide is quite helpful as it has provided tips to prepare for extreme cold-weather by following sections:
+The Centers for Disease Control and Prevention and the National Center for Environmental Health, USA have released a prevention guide to promote your health and safety in extreme cold-weather conditions.
+This guide is quite helpful as it has provided tips to prepare for extreme cold weather by following sections: